Haile-08/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - How to print real and effective user and group IDs
 - How to print the groups a user is in
 - How to print the effective userid

+# Requirements

+## General

+- Allowed editors: vi, vim, emacs
+- All your scripts will be tested on Ubuntu 20.04 LTS
+- All your scripts should be exactly two lines long ($ wc -l file should print 2)
+- The first line of all your files should be exactly #!/bin/bash
+- A README.md file, at the root of the folder of the project, describing what each script is doing
+- You are not allowed to use backticks, &&, || or ;
+- All your files must be executable